dib-lab/charcoal/doc/README.md

 ## Introduction

-charcoal is a pipeline that cleans genome assemblies of contaminated contigs.
+charcoal is a pipeline that removes contaminant contigs from genome assemblies.

-charcoal is designed for decontaminating metagenome-assembled genomes (MAGs).
+charcoal is designed for de-contaminating metagenome-assembled genomes (MAGs).
+It is focused on removing bacterial and archaeal contaminants for now.

 charcoal uses k-mer-based methods to identify potential contaminants.
-It identifies contigs that are taxonomically inconsistent with the rest of the genome, and removes them.
+It identifies contigs that are taxonomically inconsistent with the rest of the genome, and then removes them.
 It relies on reference databases of genomes with a high quality taxonomy.
 We currently recommend using the GTDB taxonomy, and we provide databases for that.

 charcoal uses relatively little memory (~2 GB per genome), takes less than 5 minutes per genome, and is fully parallelizable per genome.
 We've analyzed 1,000 genomes in well under an hour.

-We are working on validating charcoal now.
+We are working on validating charcoal now (May 2020).

 charcoal is open source under the BSD 3-clause license, and is free for use, reuse, modification, and remixing.
 Please enjoy responsibly!